Skip to content

 Basic Concepts to Understand Experiments

 Each model participating in CMIP7 will contribute results from the eight DECK experiments.
 These experiments are the only ones directly overseen by the CMIP Panel, and together these constitute the ongoing (slowly evolving) “CMIP” activity.
 In addition to the DECK, each modeling group may choose to contribute to any of the CMIP7 Community MIPs.
 The CMIP panel identifies key experiments to be prioritized on different timelines through fast tracks.
-The first one is the AFT, which includes a set of Community MIP experiments endorsed by the CMIP panel to address specific needs.
+The first one is the AFT, which includes a set of Community MIP experiments chosen by the CMIP panel to address specific needs.

 MORE COMING SOON